konsultin/go-boilerplate/libs/errk/README.md

 # errk - Structured Error Handling Library

 A Go library for structured error handling with namespace, code, metadata, traces, and error wrapping capabilities.
-Part of the Konsultin backend boilerplate.
+Part of the konsultin backend boilerplate.

 ## Features